 American Red Cross

-United Way of Cullman County partners with the American Red Cross to offer relief aid to families who have lost homes or significant losses due to disasters, fire, etc. American Red Cross provides Cullman County residents with new clothes, temporary shelter, and food as well as other resources.
+United Way of Cullman County partners with the American Red Cross to offer relief aid to families who have lost homes or significant losses due to disasters, fire, etc. American Red Cross provides Cullman County residents with new clothes, temporary shelter, food and other resources.
 They also actively work in all disaster recovery and relief efforts in Cullman County.

 Commission on Aging

-United Way of Cullman County partners with the Cullman County Commission on Aging, who provides care to all seniors in Cullman County including 10 senior centers across the county, feeding thousands of meals to seniors monthly, assisting seniors in basic needs, healthcare, and assistance.
-The United Way specifically partners with the Meals on Wheels program providing almost 250 home bound seniors a day hot meals 5 days a week.
+United Way of Cullman County partners with the Cullman County Commission on Aging, who provides care to all seniors in Cullman County, including 10 senior centers across the county, providing thousands of meals to seniors monthly, assisting seniors in basic needs, healthcare and more.
+The United Way specifically partners with the Meals on Wheels program and provides almost 250 home bound seniors a day with hot meals 5 days a week.

 Cullman Caring for Kids & United Way Food Bank

-United Way of Cullman County partners with Cullman Caring for Kids; they are the official food bank partner of the United Way in Cullman, as well as provide classes for parenting, child abuse awareness, and work as court appointed special advocates (CASA) for children in Cullman County.
-They are open 4 days a week and also have a mobile food bank that goes to set up in different areas of the county weekly.
+United Way of Cullman County partners with Cullman Caring for Kids.
+They are the official food bank partner of the United Way in Cullman.
+Cullman Caring for Kids also provides classes for parenting, child abuse awareness, and works as court appointed special advocates (CASA) for children in Cullman County.
+They are open 4 days a week and also have a weekly mobile food bank available in different areas of the county.